wazo-platform/wazo-doc/source/high_availability/berofos.rst

 One XiVO and one PBX
 ^^^^^^^^^^^^^^^^^^^^

 This case is not currently supported.
-You'll find a workaround in the `known bugs and limitation`_ section.
+You'll find a workaround in the :ref:`berofos-integration-with-pbx` section.

-.. _known bugs and limitation: http://documentation.xivo.fr/production/introduction/introduction.html#berofos-integration-with-pbx

 Multiple berofos